mtask/mtask.github.io/_posts/2020-12-22-raspberrypi-and-ruuvitag-part-two.md

 ## Initial setup

-Like in the [previous post](https://mtask.github.io/2020/12/18/raspberrypi-and-ruuvitag.html), the expected starting point is to have Rapsberry Pi running and you are able access it e.g. via SSH.
+Like in the [previous post](https://mtask.github.io/2020/12/18/raspberrypi-and-ruuvitag.html), the expected starting point is to have Raspberry Pi running and you are able access it e.g. via SSH.
 Following this post does not expect any setup done in the previous part.

+Every command and configuration done in this post are meant to be  done in your Raspberry Pi.

 ### Install dependencies